František Ladislav Rieger: Early life

 Rieger was born into the household of a miller in the town of Semily in northern Bohemia.
 His departure from this rural environment came with his enrollment in Prague University where he was to become acquainted with the nationalist fervor among students there.
 Rieger studied at the university to become a lawyer and also received a strong education in economic science, a subject that would later be the topic of much of his published political literature.
 He and his fellow "national awakeners" found inspiration for their patriotism in the Polish uprising of 1830.
 Many political Polish refugees fled to Prague where they shared their ideas with the young Czech nationalists there.
 Rieger's sympathy for the Poles was so that he was even arrested for hiding a refugee in his room at the university.

 The Revolution of 1848

 Rieger's first venture into the political scene of Czech politics came with the Revolution of 1848.
 Rieger was among the attendees to the constituent assembly meeting in July 1848 in Vienna.
 His appearance at the assembly was spectacular.
 He exemplified his skill in oration, and reputedly gained a reputation for his righteous defense of popular sovereignty.
 For the first time, he was rubbing shoulders with prominent Czech intellectuals and leaders, including the historian František Palacký, with whom he was soon to become close friends.
-The constitution which he and his fellow assembly members together drafted was woven from the notions of Austroslavism, which advocated allowing Bohemia to become an autonomous federal state within the empire.
+The constitution which he and his fellow assembly members together drafted was woven from the notions of Austroslavism and late 18th century French revolutionary constitutions, which advocated allowing Bohemia to become an autonomous federal state within the empire and a variety of liberal rights for the citizenry.
 The new emperor, Franz Joseph, found the constitution too radical to accept and flatly rejected it.